 - Limit the change of being interrupted.
 This can be anything from finding somewhere quite to work, to closing the door, to putting your phone on Do Not Disturb or making effective requests of those around you to keep away for a time.

-- The previous step is even better if you can find a time where interruptions are less likely. [^1]
+- The previous step is even better if you can find a time where interruptions are less likely.
+This could be why many of us have been more productive working from home than in an office.

 - Develop the habit of pausing for a moment when the interruption first occurs to take a quick note on whatever it was you were thinking of so that you can pick it up later.
 Then when you return to your task, refresh your memory.